jeannecvl/QM2-Group-Project-2023/README.md

 ### Pre-processing
 * Notebook on how we prepared the tweet before hydration: tweets_preparation.ipynb
-* Notebook on how we removed the hydrated the unnecessary information from the hydrated tweets and added back the BERT label: reduce_tweets.ipynb
+* Notebook on how we removed the hydrated the unnecessary information from the hydrated tweets and added back the BERT label: reducing_tweets.ipynb
 * Notebook on how we cleaned the stringency index data: cleaning_stringency.ipynb
 * Notebook on how we cleaned the COVID data: cleaning_covid.ipynb
 * Notebook on how we cleaned the crime data: cleaning_crime.ipynb